tejasmsatam24/myProjects/README.md

 I have been coding for 4 years now.
 I started with android app development as a passion and made software developer as a career

-* 🌍  I'm based in Chicago, 🇺🇸
+* 🌍  I'm based in Chicago
 * ✉️  You can contact me at [tejasmsatam@gmail.com](mailto:tejasmsatam@gmail.com)
 * 🧠  I'm learning Mobile Development
 * ⚡  Current item on the bucket list is to capture an image of Andromeda galaxy